 If you are using Gainsight Salesforce Edition, which is built on Salesforce and customer business data is stored in SFDC, you can find supporting documentation here.

-Permission Groups is an administration feature which facilitates a Super Admin (or an admin) to easily set up access to some or all the pages in Gainsight global navigation to the specific users.
+Permission Groups is an administration feature which facilitates a Super Admin (or an admin) to easily set up access to some or all of the Gainsight pages in global navigation for specific users.
 Admins can navigate to the Bundles page in Administration > Security Controls > Navigation.
 Administrators can create a Bundle, select navigation pages that constitute the bundle, and use it as an access control system, to provide user level access to feature of the product.

 - Page: A User interface (UI) on which you can perform an action or view some information is known as a Page.